alifaryadras/alifaryadras.github.io/_pages/about.md

   - /about.html
 ---

 This is [my webpage](https://alifaryadras.github.io).
-I'm a student of mathematics and Applications at Sharif University of Technology.
+I'm a student of Mathematics and Applications at Sharif University of Technology.

 A data-driven personal website
 ======